Geordie Greig: Newspaper editor

 Greig was appointed editor of the Evening Standard in February 2009.
 During his time as editor, the "Dispossessed Campaign" was launched, tackling poverty, illiteracy and unemployment.
 The campaign led to a Dispossessed Fund, which raised over £9 million for grassroots groups addressing poverty and has helped more than 100,000 people, including the homeless and unemployed.

 In 2010, Greig was appointed editorial director of The Independent, The Independent on Sunday and i (Independent Print Ltd) and the Evening Standard.

 In March 2012, he became editor of The Mail on Sunday, while remaining a director of Independent Print Ltd and the Evening Standard.

 He succeeded Paul Dacre as editor of the Daily Mail in September 2018.
 The Daily Mails profits were reported as stable in 2019.
 In June 2020, The Guardian reported that the Daily Mail had surpassed The Sun as the UK's best-selling paper that May.

 Greig's tenure as editor of the Daily Mail came to an end on 17 November 2021.
 He became consultant editor.

 On 4 January 2023, The Independent announced that he was rejoining the digital news outlet as editor-in-chief.

 Other interests

 Greig wrote the foreword for the Forward Book of Poetry (1999).
 His 2011 book, The Kingmaker is about his grandfather, Louis Greig, who became mentor, physician and friend to Prince Albert, the future King George VI.

-Greig has also written about the life of Lucian Freud in his book Breakfast with Lucian: A Portrait of the Artist, published in 2013, and, in 2023, Greig was elected FSA.
+Greig has also written about the life of Lucian Freud in his 2013 book published in Britain as Breakfast with Lucian: A Portrait of the Artist and in the United States as Breakfast with Lucian: The Astounding Life and Outrageous Times of Britain's Great Modern Painter.
+In 2023, Greig was elected FSA.